 Take notes, and remember that what’s important here is what resonates with you.
 You’re far more likely to sustain the energy and enthusiasm needed to grow a channel if you genuinely enjoy the content you’re creating.

 Once you have a broad idea, start honing in a little bit closer.
-Try to pin down key details that you feel an affinity for.
 See if you can solidify your thoughts around the following:

 - Your gaming genre